-Coton & Rye, a tavern and restaurant in Leesburg, VA is a celebration of Virginia’s culinary history, with signature dishes from the past.
+Coton & Rye, a Loudoun County restaurant and tavern, is a celebration of Virginia’s culinary history, with signature dishes from the past.
 Coton & Rye is a story of a farm that once stood on our land.
 Today, Chef Marcus Repp has partnered with local farms in Loudoun County to create true recipes that are native to our state.
 His signature dishes include the Turkey Pot Pie and Coal Miners' Roll-Up.
-Coton and Rye’s beverage program centers around local ingredients, Virginia wine, and a locally crafted beverage program.
+This bar in Leesburg, VA features a beverage program centered around local ingredients, Virginia wine, and locally crafted beverages.
 Don't miss our delectable desserts like the Elvis Presley milkshake or the mouth-watering sticky toffee pudding pie.
 Taverns are traditionally places where people go to eat, sleep and find companionship.
-This sports bar in Leesburg, VA is a place to enjoy homemade Virginia recipes and watch your favorite sports games and sitcoms.
+Enjoy homemade Virginia recipes and watch your favorite sports games and sitcoms at this bar in Leesburg, VA.

 Why Coton & Rye